Diamond Painting FAQ

 - After pouring the gems into the tray, shake the tray side to side gently.
 This helps turn the gems the correct side up.

 - Sometimes a certain color of gems will be prone to sticking together.
 Do not try to separate them with your fingers.
 Set the stuck gems aside and return them to the bag.
-With the bag properly closed, rub the gems with your fingers and smack the bag against a hard surface.
-This will help break some of them up.
+With the bag properly closed, rub the gems with your fingers.
+You can also cut small pieces from a dryer fabric sheet and insert them into the container with the gems.
+Work around any that are stuck still together, because you might have enough that you don't have to use those.

 - If you are having issues picking up gems, you might need more wax.
 If you've added more wax but are still having issues, you might need a lighter touch when picking up the gems.
 Try to just barely touch the tip of the gem with the tool and it should pick up.